Juanvvc/cybersec/slides/01-Careers.md

 # What do you think cybersecurity is?

 - Setting up firewalls
+- Run up-to-date antivirus software
 - Using strong passwords
 - Encrypting communications
 - Protecting the privacy of the user
+- Be suspicious of unexpected emails

-* Actually, this is only the beginning
+This is just the beginning!

 > https://us-cert.cisa.gov/ncas/tips/ST04-001